 For instance, if the one, key-person who knows how to execute the month-end reporting process leaves the company, or is simply absent at a crucial time, this could impair decision-making and disrupt business.

 This is why you should take these proactive steps to identify and rectify key-person dependency as a long-term defence.

-A knowledge sharing culture won’t appear overnight, but there are two key ways to which it can be encouraged and supported.
+A knowledge-sharing culture won’t appear overnight, but there are two key ways in which it can be encouraged and supported.

 - Effective Management

 Senior managers in the credit union, across its branches, can be fully behind the notion of knowledge sharing.
 Leading by example, by actively sharing information, asking for advice, and engaging as part of a team, will encourage similar behaviour throughout the organisation.